 3. Picture Frame to an Earring Holder

-To start, make sure there are no sharp edges left on the frame.
+To start, make sure there are no sharp edges left on the old frame.
 You can paint it if you want, or you can leave it as-is.
 Measure two or three lengths of wire so they stretch across the empty frame.
 Leave enough overlap that you can staple them in place.
 Decide if you want to or three rows based on your earring length and the frame size.
 Staple the wire into the back of the frame so it runs across the open part of the interior of the frame.
 Add your earrings by looping the clasps over the wire.
-If you want to hang it, you can hammer a nail into the wall and hang the frame on it.
+If you want to hang it, you can hammer a nail into the wall and hang the new repurposed frame on it.

 The larger your earrings are, the fewer layers you’ll be able to add to your picture frame or they’ll tangle.